troychoplin/Maze-Game/README.md

 After reaching the goal, the game will end and the total number of moves made will be displayed.

 ### Step 5
-To play again, re-run the MazeGame bat file and try to minimie the number of moves made!
+To play again, re-run the MazeGame bat file and try to minimize the number of moves made!

 ## Custom Maze Levels (Optional) <a name="cml"></a>
 - Maze levels are text files containing a 39x19 grid of 1's and 0's.